paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 # How to contribute?
 You can contribute to the project by completing, enriching or correcting the dictionaries, or by participating in the development of the software tools associated with the project.
 The dictionaries are presented as .csv files, so that their structure is easily accessible and understandable without any specialised computer knowledge.

+# License
+This project is published under the MIT license.

 # References
 This project is based on my paper entitled:
 * Franceschi, P. (2002), ‘Une classe de concepts’, Semiotica 139: 211-226. doi.org/10.1515.semi.2002.020